eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Exposure to CI / CD (with either Docker, Kubernetes, SaltStack or Jenkins)
 	- Prior experience in adtech or martech
 + skill set:
-	- You’ve worked with: Kafka, Cassandra, Hadoop, Hive, Spark, or similar technologies
+	- You've worked with: Kafka, Cassandra, Hadoop, Hive, Spark, or similar technologies
 	- Knowledge of Machine Learning, Distributed Systems or Big Data.
 	- Exposure to CI / CD (with either Docker, Kubernetes, SaltStack or Jenkins)
 + skill set:
 	- Take research from an initial idea all the way to a merged PR in our open source libraries.
-	- Speak to the Rasa community (developers who use our libraries) to help prioritize our research roadmap, and assess the impact of the research we’ve shipped.
+	- Speak to the Rasa community (developers who use our libraries) to help prioritize our research roadmap, and assess the impact of the research we've shipped.
 	- Design and conduct experiments that bring us closer to our vision.
 	- Collaborate on research papers.
 + skill set:
 	- You are an expert user of tools like Sketch, Figma, etc.
 	- You have demonstrable experience building new products (please show us examples!).
-You can iterate quickly by putting an MVP in people’s hands, and test ideas and hypotheses before any code is written.
+You can iterate quickly by putting an MVP in people's hands, and test ideas and hypotheses before any code is written.
 + Comfortable with most of the following: linux, python, docker, kubernetes
 + skill set:
 	- Software Development at Rasa is not only about writing Code.
 You'll have to come up with good architectural designs, quality code, and break an ambitious long-term vision down into milestones and issues.
-	- We don’t draw a hard line between our engineering and research teams, we all work on the same stack and share work, knowledge, and tools.
+	- We don't draw a hard line between our engineering and research teams, we all work on the same stack and share work, knowledge, and tools.
 A lot of the code we create is open source and used by a large community of developers.
 The driver for our development efforts is this: what would help developers build great conversational software?
 What can we enable them to build that they couldn't do currently?
 	- We do fundamental machine learning research, and we ship commercial quality software that puts it to use.
 We mostly work in Python, but dip into other languages when it makes sense to.
-Because engineering is so close to research, you’ll quickly learn a lot about Machine Learning, Model Management, Data Analysis workflows, and what it takes to ship machine learning applications into production.
+Because engineering is so close to research, you'll quickly learn a lot about Machine Learning, Model Management, Data Analysis workflows, and what it takes to ship machine learning applications into production.
 + GitBook
 + Mixed-Signal Circuit Techniques for Near-Sensor Machine Learning and Data Analysis
 	- Mixed-signal interfaces are the essential bridges between the physical world and the digital information processing backbone.
 In recent years, innovation in such interfaces has been increasingly fueled by application-level insight and the data-driven nature of modern systems.
 As a result, the traditional building block boundaries are blurring, and the extraction of information occurs through symbiotic interplay between analog and digital signal processing.
 In this talk, I will illustrate this trend using examples of small-scale machine learning and data analysis functions that operate at the physical interface.
 Specific examples include mixed-signal feature extraction circuits and compute fabric for machine learning inference, as well as data-compressive interfaces for high-dimensional sensor inputs.
 	- Boris Murmann is a Professor of Electrical Engineering at Stanford University.
 He joined Stanford in 2004 after completing his Ph.D. degree in electrical engineering at the University of California, Berkeley in 2003.
 From 1994 to 1997, he was with Neutron Microelectronics, Germany, where he developed low-power and smart-power ASICs in automotive CMOS technology.
 Since 2004, he has worked as a consultant with numerous Silicon Valley companies.
-Dr. Murmann’s research interests are in mixed-signal integrated circuit design, with special emphasis on sensor interfaces, data converters and custom circuits for embedded machine learning.
+Dr. Murmann's research interests are in mixed-signal integrated circuit design, with special emphasis on sensor interfaces, data converters and custom circuits for embedded machine learning.
 In 2008, he was a co-recipient of the Best Student Paper Award at the VLSI Circuits Symposium and a recipient of the Best Invited Paper Award at the IEEE Custom Integrated Circuits Conference (CICC).
 He received the Agilent Early Career Professor Award in 2009 and the Friedrich Wilhelm Bessel Research Award in 2012.
 He has served as an Associate Editor of the IEEE Journal of Solid-State Circuits, an AdCom member and Distinguished Lecturer of the IEEE Solid-State Circuits Society, as well as the Data Converter Subcommittee Chair and the Technical Program Chair of the IEEE International Solid-State Circuits Conference (ISSCC).
 He is the founding faculty co-director of the Stanford SystemX Alliance and the faculty director of Stanford's System Prototyping Facility (SPF).
 He is a Fellow of the IEEE.
 + Expert level knowledge of hyperscaler SDN environments.
 Operational experience strongly preferred.
 + skill set:
 	- Interface with design team to ensure DFT design rules and guidelines are met.